CharlesTack/AllCoopedUp/README.md

 Note 21:
 Make a note of all of the "Could-Have" user stories which weren't delivered and how and when they might be applied.
 Reference back to the agile tutorial for correct terminology.

+Plus automated approvals
+Plus checks for usernames which contain swear words plus checks for whether a review already exists improve admin section to make comments easier and get rid of unused sections

 ## Development Diary

 Perhaps include the diary in attached documents?